 \begin{enumerate} \item For graduated functions of blades we prove linear independence for the canonical basis (in Theorem \ref{thm: cyclic sum canonical basis}), but we do not establish any factorization property.
 Indeed, it turns out that due to the larger integer multiplicities on shared faces of the cyclic sum the simple factorization property does not hold for graduated blades. \item On the other hand, for characteristic functions of blades, which are $\{0,1\}$-valued, we prove the factorization property.
 We leave all linear independence proofs to future work. \item Further, we expect, but it was beyond the scope of the paper to prove, that graduated and characteristic functions of blades and span the same space.

 \item Proving the closed formula for the general straightening relations for both characteristic and graduated functions of blades is beyond the scope of the present work we defer the exposition to future work.
-Toric posets may be relevant for the general proof, see \cite{ToricOrders}.
+Toric posets may be a relevant for this investigation (and more generally), see \cite{ToricOrders}.

-However, modulo both characteristic functions of non-pointed and higher codimension cones the solution is very manageable, especially for the top-degree component.
-In fact in this case it turns out that the straightening relations are combinatorially identical to the \textit{Kleiss-Kuijf} relations for the Parke-Taylor factors, see \cite{KK}, and have already been formulated graph-theoretically in Section 3.2 of \cite{Nonplanar}, which we can see by way of the homomorphism
+However, modulo both characteristic functions of non-pointed and higher codimension cones the solution is manageable, particularly for the top-degree component.
+In fact in this case it turns out that the straightening relations are combinatorially identical to the \textit{Kleiss-Kuijf} relations for the Parke-Taylor factors, see \cite{KK}, and have already been formulated graph-theoretically in Section 3.2 of \cite{Nonplanar}, which we can see by way of the isomorphism

 where